CONTACT US

 Rotary International is a worldwide service organisation, with more than 1.2 million members in 33,000 clubs worldwide.
 Rotarians and Rotary clubs reflect their community, coming together in the belief that ‘They profit most who serve best’.

 Rotary is a diverse, non-partisan, non-sectarian and secular organisation.
-Membership is open to professional men and women over the age of 30, below that age membership of a Rotaract Club is encouraged.
+Membership is open to professional men and women over the age of 18.

 Clubs usually meet weekly for breakfast, lunch or dinner, while this is organised as a social event, it provides the framework for clubs to organise their service activity and community engagement strategies.
 Additionally, these meetings are the foundation on which members build lasting friendships and worldwide contacts.